misterclarity/misterclarity/exampleSite/content/english/blog/self-love-principles.md

 10\.
 Fruit sugar is the best choice, but if fruits are not available, self-baked deserts are the best alternative.

-11\.
-Having delicious and balanced meals is a form of self-love.
+11. Consistently having delicious and balanced meals is a form of self-love.

 > _"Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom."
 Viktor Frankl_